The museum, also referred to as Apple Museum, is located in the Larchgut Residence along the Brandis Waalweg path.

-In Lana di Sotto in Merano and surroundings there is a museum dedicated to fruit-growing.
-Once upon a time, the Val d’Adige used to be marshland.
-Only in the course of the 19th and 20th century, this area was cultivated, making fruit-growing possible.
+At Lana di Sotto, on the Waalweg path along the course of the Rio Brandis brook, there is the South Tyrolean Fruit Growing Museum - "Südtiroler Obstbaumuseum" in German, "Museo Altoatesino di Frutticoltura" in Italian.
+Once upon a time, the Valle dell'Adige valley used to be marshland.
+Only in the course of the 19th and 20th century, it was cultivated, making fruit-growing possible.
 Today South Tyrol is the largest connected fruit-growing area of Europe: 50 million apple trees make up 10% of the European production, 1% of which comes from Lana.

 The South Tyrolean Fruit Growing Museum is staged in a listed building, the medieval Larchgut Residence - its tower house has been documented for the first time in 1301 AD.
 The museum provides information on fruit-growing, an important branch of economy in this area, on 60 information panels, spread on an area of 2,000 sqm.
 New technologies makes a visit to this museum, inaugurated in 1990, a worthwhile experience.
 The exhibits in the farm building, however, illustrate the development of tools and machines as well as the farmer's work from bygone times to the present-day and provides a vivid picture of life in the countryside.